Mission 200-Hour Yoga and Movement Training

 Course Content

-• Module 1 is a seven-day immersion at Mission’s dedicated retreat space on Lake Lugano, Italy.
+• Module 1 is an at Mission’s dedicated retreat space on Lake Lugano, Italy.
 (The cost of food and accommodation is an additional £700)

 • Seven subsequent modules at Mission in London: Fridays 16:00 – 20:00, Saturdays and Sundays 12:00 – 20:00